-Kilmorack Asset Replacement project been clearly explained?

-If No, please comment

-ovided do you agree with the new proposed site for Kilmorack Substation?
-If No, please comment ors or concerns that you consider important and should be brought
+Q1 Has the requirement for the Kilmorack Asset Replacement project been clearly explained?
+Yes No If No, please comment Q2 Based on the information provided do you agree with the new proposed site for Kilmorack Substation?
+Yes No If No, please comment Q3 Do you have a preferred colour for the building?
+Q4 Are there any additional factors or concerns that you consider important and should be brought to the attention of the project team?

+Full name

 Address

 Telephone

 Email

 If you would like your comments to remain anonymous please tick this box.